 Bacteria can flourish on your toothbrush as well.
-Change your toothbrush when it begins to look worn.
+Change your toothbrush when it begins to look worn, according to American Dental Association.
 The American Dental Association recommends switching to a new brush about every three to four months.
 It is best to leave your bristles in the open air; a closed, moist environment can harbor more bacteria.
 Also, don't share brushes; it is possible to transfer mouth germs this way.

 Don't Forget to Floss

 Daily flossing is another important way to keep your mouth clean and healthy.
 Flossing can help to remove plaque from places that your toothbrush can't reach.
 Slide your floss in between the teeth.
 Also clean at the base of each tooth, removing plaque and food debris from underneath the gum line.

 What you eat can also help to support a healthy smile.
 Eating lots of sugary and starchy foods will increase the amount of sugars that are available for bacteria in your mouth to thrive upon.
 Try cutting back on sweet treats and snacking on fresh fruits and veggies instead.
 When eating grains, be sure to choose whole grains.